By Jonathon Van Maren

 Cause of death: Smashed against a wall

 Near the door hangs a plaque: “In memory of our beautiful and beloved children, who should have been our future.”
 The result of reading these truncated stories is a mixture of nausea and rage.
 The impact of these killings has stretched on, the exhibit informs us.
 After all, an entire generation grew up with the terror and trauma of an orgy of murder buried deep within their brains, and they carry the pain with them for their lives.
 Their children and children’s children, too, will display the effects of those horrifying 100 days in 1994.
 The screams have died away, but the carnage echoes forward in time.
-Widows, orphans, rape survivors, mutilation victims—in a few short months, the face of Rwanda’s population was been utterly changed.
+Widows, orphans, rape survivors, mutilation victims—in a few short months, the face of Rwanda’s population was utterly changed.

 The Memorial Center has one room simply featuring rows upon rows of photographs, many of them submitted by the family members of the slain.
 These were the faces that made up the bloody piles of nameless, hacked humanity in the history books.
 It reminded me of the Hall of Names at Yad Vashem—impossible to fully process, and overwhelming in the realization it drives home: That these smiling, laughing, exuberant mothers and fathers, husbands and wives, infants and children were butchered by their own neighbors, many of whom they had grown up with.
 Some of their remains were piled in an adjacent dark, black hall: legbones stacked like kindling, and rows of brainless, eyeless skulls grinning their mockery at the happiness of the people in the photos next door.
 Many of them were cracked and sliced where machetes had struck home.
 Nearby, a sign: “If you knew me and you really knew yourself, you would not have killed me.”